 Section 1.
 Voting Rights.
 There shall be one vote for each lot. and votes shall not be divisible.
 In the event any member owns more than one lot, the member shall be entitled to one vote for each such Lot.

 Section 2.
 Majority Vote.
-The acts approved by a majority of the votes present in person or by proxy at a meeting at which a quorum is present shall be binding upon all members and owners for all purposes, except where otherwise provided by law, in the Declaration, in the Articles, or in these Bylaws.
+The acts approved by a majority of the votes present by ballot, in person or by proxy at a meeting at which a quorum is present shall be binding upon all members and owners for all purposes, except where otherwise provided by law, in the Declaration, in the Articles, or in these Bylaws.

 Section 3.
 Determination as to Voting Rights.